 The areas most affected by there pure water properties include:

 The liquid junction of the reference electrode tends to develop an appreciable diffusion potential as a result of the extremely large differences in concentration of ions between the process and the fill solution of the reference electrode.

 The resulting junction potential can be as high as 20-40 millivolts (approximately 0.5 pH).
 Any change in this potential will show up as an erratic, drifting pH value.

 Figure 1: Typical Electrode Configuration for High Purity Water Applications

-Since there are no conductive ions to speak of in high purity water, a physical path of conductive reference solution from the reference electrode to the glass electrode must be established in order for the measurement circuit to be complete.
-If there are no ions provided from the reference electrode (they have been depleted), there will be no stable reference from which to make the measurement.
+Since there are no conductive ions to speak of in high purity water, a physical path of conductive reference solution from the reference electrode to the glass electrode must be established for the measurement circuit to be complete.
+If there are no ions provided from the reference electrode (ie. they have been depleted), there will be no stable reference from which to make the measurement.

 The low ion concentration of pure water appears to hinder the glass pH bulb’s ability to detect hydrogen ions.
-This causes the electrode to have a low response speed.
+This causes a low response speed in the electrode.

 It is also possible that the alkali components of the glass measurement bulb may dissolve in pure water.
 If a low flow rate exists in the process, the result would be a pH reading that is too high.